Progressor/ProgressorExecutor/README.md

 4. *Kotlin*: `kotlinc` and `kotlin`
 5. *Python*: `python` (Windows)

-As already mentioned, if you are using docker these compilers need to be installed inside the Docker image via the Dockerfile.
+As already mentioned, if you are using *Docker* these compilers need to be installed inside the *Docker* image via the Dockerfile.
-Java is the only exception, since it is needen inside the Docker image as well as on the server to run the executor.
+Java is the only exception, since it is needen inside the *Docker* image as well as on the server to run the executor.

 ### Java